makerdao/market-maker-keeper/README.md

 The _DAI Stablecoin System_ incentivizes external agents, called _keepers_,
 to automate certain operations around the Ethereum blockchain.

-`market-maker-keeper` is actually a set of keepers that facilitate DAI/W-ETH and DAI/ETH market making on the following exchanges:
+`market-maker-keeper` is actually a set of keepers that facilitate DAI/ETH market making on the following exchanges:
 * OasisDEX (`oasis-market-maker-keeper`),
 * EtherDelta (`etherdelta-market-maker-keeper`),